Looking for AWS ParallelCluster (PC)?

 It demonstrates mounting EFS and FSx for Lustre file systems, configuring EC2 instance tags, enabling Instance Metadata Service Version 2 (IMDSv2), and setting up the cluster security group for communication with the AWS PCS controller.

-Additionally, it shows how to configure inbound SSH access to the login nodes.
+Additionally, it shows how to configure inbound SSH access to the login nodes, and optionally sets an initial password for the `ubuntu` user so DCV web sessions can sign in out of the box.

 Use this template as a starting point to create custom launch templates tailored to your specific requirements.